wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-win32-applications.md

    :::image type="content" source="../media/3-intune-select-duolingo.png" alt-text="Screenshot showing confirmed app selection":::

-1. Once you're done, Select **Save** at the top of the page to deploy the selected apps to the group.
+1. Once you're done, select **Save** at the top of the page to deploy the selected apps to the group.

    You'll be notified that app assignments are being updated.
 The updated All Users groups page now includes the apps you selected.